hashicorp/terraform-provider-azurerm/website/docs/auth/service_principal_client_secret.html.markdown

 ### 3. Granting the Application access to manage resources in your Azure Subscription

 Once the Application exists in Azure Active Directory - we can grant it permissions to modify resources in the Subscription.
-To do this, [navigate to the **Subscriptions** blade within the Azure Portal](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade), then select the Subscription you wish to use, then click **Access Control (IAM)**, and finally **Add**.
+To do this, [navigate to the **Subscriptions** blade within the Azure Portal](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade), then select the Subscription you wish to use, then click **Access Control (IAM)**, and finally **Add role assignment**.

 Firstly, specify a Role which grants the appropriate permissions needed for the Service Principal (for example, `Contributor` will grant Read/Write on all resources in the Subscription).
 There's more information about [the built in roles available here](https://azure.microsoft.com/en-gb/documentation/articles/role-based-access-built-in-roles/).